qlcchain/go-qlc/CONTRIBUTING.md

   - Require status checks to pass before merging

 ## Fork and do all your work on a branch
-We prefers the standard GitHub workflow.
+We prefer the standard GitHub workflow.
 You create a fork of the QLCWallet repository, make branches for features/issues, and commit and push to the develop branch.

 ## Create pull requests
 Before: